An exciting approach to theoretical spectroscopy: Acknowledgement

 When transformed to the frequency domain and reciprocal space, $\reducpola$ is given by a Dyson equation

 where $\pola$ denotes the independent-particle polarizability, and $\xckernel$ is the \gls{xc} kernel:

-$\xckernel$ measures the first-order response of $\vXC$ to electron density fluctuations.
-Analogous to the \gls{xc} functional in static \gls{dft}, the choice of $\xckernel$ is the primary factor determining the accuracy of the calculated spectra: More sophisticated kernels representing higher levels of theory are generally expected to yield improved agreement with experiment \cite{byun2020time}.
+$\xckernel$ measures the first-order response of $\vXC$ to electron-density fluctuations.
+Analogous to the \gls{xc} functional in static \gls{dft}, the choice of $\xckernel$ is the primary factor determining the accuracy of the calculated spectra: More sophisticated kernels representing higher levels of theory are generally expected to yield improved agreement with experiment~\cite{byun2020time}.

 From the polarizability, the microscopic dielectric function $\diel$ is obtained as

 the macroscopic dielectric function follows as